Seneca-ICTOER/OSL745/docs/Labs/lab7.md

 Next, click on the **Instance** box and select the instance with **(www)** in the name (screenshot below), and click **Associate** in the bottom right corner.
 ![Associating an Elastic IP](/img/associate-elastic-ip.png)

 Now you can access your www instance from anywhere by using the same IP address.
 You should write this IP down somewhere for future use.
-You will be mapping a domain name to it in lab 4.
+You will be mapping a domain name to it in lab 8.

 ## Accessing your Apache server from a web browser

 Open a web browser and either copy/paste, or type out your elastic IP in the address bar (make sure the url is being requested using **http** and not **https**) to confirm you can still access your Apache test page.

-## Completing the lab

-Take screenshots of your elastic IP (in EC2) and accessing your Apache2 Ubuntu Default Page through a web browser using http.
-Submit them to the the folder on blackboard for proof of completion OR show your professor.
-The following Exploration Questions are for furthering your knowledge only, and may appear on quizzes or tests at any time later in this course.
+## Lab 6 Sign-Off (Show Instructor)

+Show your professor the following:

+- Your Elastic IP
+- Accessing your Apache2 Ubuntu Default Page through a web browser using http

 ## Exploration Questions